mikkokotila/very-basic-apache-config/README.md

 # very-basic-apache-config
-### A reference for very basic level apache setup and management.
+### A reference for very basic level apache setup and management on Ubuntu 16.04

 ##### RESTART APACHE

     sudo systemctl restart apache2

 ##### 1) You can find the apache password file here: